cwchentw/lightweight-cms/content/tip/sections-and-posts.md

 </script>
 ```

 Once visitors access this page, the code will direct them to a new location.
-Such code may be used posts or index files of sections.
+Such code may be used for posts or index files of sections.

 ## Use Layouts other than Sections and Posts